What Are the KPIs of a COO?

 Cash conversion cycle

 The cash conversion cycle has three components.
-The first part is current inventory levels, the second is current sales, and the third part is the outstanding payables.
+The first part is current inventory levels, the second is current sales, and the third is outstanding payables.
 Outstanding payable are amounts that must be paid to vendors.
 Each component has a specific time frame.
 If the cash conversion cycle is long, it could mean that the company is wasting money on inventory and is not using it to generate revenue.

-Another KPI to look at is the length of time it takes for raw materials to be turned into finished goods.
+Another KPI to look at is the time it takes for raw materials to be turned into finished goods.
 By tracking this metric, a COO can improve the efficiency of the production line and increase revenue.
-A short cycle time will also allow a company to implement new and innovative solutions quickly.
+A short cycle time will allow a company to implement new and innovative solutions quickly.

 Another important financial KPI is sales growth.
-This measure is basic but effective in measuring how well the strategy is working for a company.
+This measure is essential but effective in measuring how well the strategy is working for a company.
 If sales are increasing, the company is on the right track.
 If sales growth is negative, it may mean that a strategy is not working.
 The COO can then adjust the strategy to improve its results.

 In addition to financial KPIs, COOs should also monitor employee satisfaction.
 An unhappy workforce is less productive, but happy employees are more efficient and innovative.
 Absenteeism rate measures the percentage of employees who have missed work during a given period.
 This does not include preplanned vacation time.
 Absences of employees can also be due to childcare issues, family emergencies, and other issues.